Jeff Brown has a new technology investing newsletter called The Near Future Report.

 Can I Make Money With The Stock Market?

-Many people have created insane amount of wealth with the stock market.. other's have lost fortunes.
+Many people have created insane amounts of wealth with the stock market; others have lost fortunes.

 Is trading stocks right for you?